 Scientists know that bipedalism—the ability to walk on two feet—was one of the first attributes to develop in early hominins (humans and all of our fossil human relatives).
-While fossil evidence shows our ancestors may have began walking upright as early as six or seven million years ago, exactly why and when, and exactly how they would have walked remains a mystery.
+While fossil evidence shows our ancestors may have begun walking upright as early as six or seven million years ago, exactly why and when, and exactly how they would have walked remain a mystery.

 Nathan Thompson, Ph.D., assistant professor of anatomy at NYIT College of Osteopathic Medicine, is attempting to answer those questions through research comparing the biomechanics of chimpanzee and human walking.
 “By comparing how chimpanzees move on two legs to humans, we’re more able to identify snippets in time where certain things in humans evolved to become more efficient,” he says of his research team.

 According to Thompson, modern chimpanzees occasionally walk upright but their skeletons are not adapted for regularly walking on two legs.
 Thompson’s previous research investigated whether the chimpanzee’s rigid torso limited their ability to walk on two legs.
 He said that the rigid torso may not be to blame, but that the principal difference between human and chimpanzee bipedalism is that chimps swing their pelvis more.